teddyjoenakad/assignment3/Assignment 3.md

+# Creating a new user that replaces the root user and can access the server via SSH
 ## Step 1:
 You want to create a new user as bash login by running the following command:
 ```bash
 useradd -ms /bin/bash <username>
 ```
 Type whatever name you want to name your user in the username section.
+The `-m` option stands for "create home directory."
+When used, this option instructs `useradd` to create the user's home directory if it doesn't already exist.
+The `-s /bin/bash` option sets the user's login shell to Bash.
+The `bash` shell is commonly used as the default shell for users.

 ## Step 2:
 To add a password to the user you just created you must run the following command: